Kentucky Drivers License Renewal

 If you need to change your name or mailing address at the time of your renewal, you will be charged an additional $12.

-When to Renew Your Kentucky Driver's License
+Your Kentucky Driver's License

 Drivers older than the age of 21 can renew drivers license in Kentucky up to six months before it expires.
 If you are younger than 21, you can renew your license up to 90 days before its expiration date.
 All drivers licenses are valid for four years.
 If your drivers license is more than a year past its expiration date, you will have to take a written skills and vision test before you can renew.